buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IfcSchema/IfcClassInformation.md

 # IfcClassInformation class

-Simplistic metadata container for entities of an IfcSchema
+Simplistic metadata container for entities of an IfcSchema and their association to schema versions.
+For detailed information about the attributes of an entity, the [`ClassInfo`](./ClassInfo.md) class.

 ```csharp
 public class IfcClassInformation